-The total cost per customer result for 2021 is \$594 per customer, a 3.85% increase over 2020.
-This is the result of a steady customer base and a similar normalized total cost for 2021.
+The total cost per customer result for 2022 is \$671 per customer, a 13% increase over 2021.
+This is the result of a steady customer base and a total cost impacted by economic pressures for 2022 and significant capital expenditures.
 Normally, with a steady customer base, cost per customer tends to increase to keep pace with economic fluctuations.
 Rideau St. Lawrence Distribution will continue to seek out productivity and efficiency improvements.
-For 2022 we expect an increase in the cost measures as we resume our normal operations.
+For 2023 we expect an increase in the cost measures as we continue to experience rising costs.

-Total Cost per Km of Line
+• Total Cost per Km of Line

 This measure uses the same total cost that is used in the Cost per Customer calculation above.
-Based on this, Rideau St. Lawrence Distribution's rate is \$31,275 per km of line, a 1.2% decrease over 2020 as a result of a decrease in total cost and unchanged km of line.
-As mentioned in Total Cost per Customer, the reduced total cost contributed to this measure too.
+Based on this, Rideau St. Lawrence Distribution's rate is \$35,494 per km of line, a 13.5% increase over 2021 as a result of an increase in total cost and unchanged km of line.
 As we progress into the future, Rideau St. Lawrence Distribution will continue to seek out innovative solutions to help ensure cost/km of line remains within acceptable limits to our customers.
-For 2022 we expect an increase in the cost measures as we resume our normal operations.
+For 2023 we expect an increase but trending towards stabilization in the cost measures.